Types of collapsed discs by location in the spine

 What distinguishes the different types of collapsed discs?

 The main difference between cervical and lumbar collapsed discs is the location of symptoms reported by the patient.
-Cervical collapsed discs are expected to produce their characteristic symptoms in the neck, shoulders, arms, hands and/or fingers.
-Some patients with cervical radiculopathy (a technical term for pathologic conditions affecting the nerve roots) also report having headaches.
+Cervical collapsed discs generally cause symptoms in the neck, shoulders, arms, hands and/or fingers.
+Some patients also report having headaches.

-Collapsed discs affecting the lumbar region of the spine, on the other hand, are expected to produce symptoms in the lower body, such as the buttocks, legs, feet and/or toes.
-One common consequence of a collapsed lumbar disc is sciatica, which is radiculopathy affecting the longest nerve in the human body — the sciatic nerve.
+Collapsed discs affecting the lumbar region of the spine typically produce symptoms in the lower body, such as the buttocks, legs, feet and/or toes.
+One common consequence of a collapsed lumbar disc is sciatica, which are symptoms affecting the long sciatic nerve that travels into the lower body.